blaregroup/CodeRail/README.md

 Here, we just trying to implement a simple text editor app to practise our skill.

-This Project is Transferred To BlareGroup Official Github Account.
+This Project is Transferred From `github.com/surajsinghbisht054` Github Account.

 ### Author
 - Suraj Singh Bisht
 - Himanshu